dfisher95350/dfisher95350.github.io/experience/tldr.md

 ### Management

-- **Agile**.
+- Agile.
 Although the Agile Manifesto was first published in 2001, it was an expression of the development climate of the late 90s.
 As such, the Agile methodology has been standard operating procedure throughout my career.
-- **Project Management**. and functional Quality Assurance (QA) Atlassian suite (including Jira), TestRail, etc.
-- **Version Control**.
-I have a long history of designing and managing solutions and procedures around various popular version control and artifact management systems, including of course Git and GitHub.
+- Compliance ISO 27001, OWASP, OAuth, SAML.
+- Continuous Deployment.
+Much of my "modern" experience in this area comes from more than a decade in the Amazon Web Services (AWS) ecosystem.
-- **Continuous Integration**.
+- Continuous Integration.
 I have a long history of designing and managing solutions and procedures around various popular unit testing, Quality Assurance (QA) and continuous integration systems, most recently JUnit, Jest, and GitHub Actions.
-- Continuous deployment.
-Much of my "modern" experience in this area comes from more than a decade in the Amazon Web Services (AWS) ecosystem.
-- Compliance ISO 27001, OWASP, OAuth, SAML
-- design I am familiar with both the TOGAF and UML frameworks.
-- planning.
+- Planning.
 As already mentioned, I am very familiar with Agile planning tools and techniques.
 My experience in Enterprise Architecture gives me an additional layer of experience, in frameworks such as BIZBOK, COBIT, ITIL, ITSM, and PMBOK.
-- Product management
+- Product Management.
+- Project Management. and functional Quality Assurance (QA) Atlassian suite (including Jira), TestRail, etc.
+- Quality Assurance (QA).
+- Version Control.
+I have a long history of designing and managing solutions and procedures around various popular version control and artifact management systems, including of course Git and GitHub.

 ### Languages